fylooi/flash_analytics/README.md

 Output can be rendered as escaped text or html/js depending on environment to prevent tracking events firing during development.

+### Disclaimer
+This is alpha software (v0.0.1) which may have bugs and / or change with minimal warning.
+Use with care.
+Feel free to raise issues and / or pull requests.

 ## Installation
   1. Add this to your Gemfile:
     `gem 'flash_analytics', git: 'git://github.com/fylooi/flash_analytics.git'`